kunhwiko/concepts/systems/network-and-security/networks-part-1.md

 ##### Domain Name System (DNS)
 ```
-a) DNS servers act as a phonebook for translating domain names or email addresses to IP addresses.
+DNS servers act as a phonebook for translating domain names or email addresses to IP addresses.
+Recursive nameservers start from a root
+server and recursively find the authoritative nameserver (e.g. . --> .com --> google.com --> mail.google.com).
+The authoritative
-b) DNS servers are replicated for availability, and caches popular addresses.
+nameserver holds the definitive information about specific domains.
+DNS servers can be replicated for availability and can cache
+popular addresses to reduce latency of recursive lookup.
 ```

 ##### A and CNAME Records